mohsafer/NS3/README.md

-# NS3: Congestion Control Algorithm Comparison
+# NS3: Congestion Control Algorithm Comparison with OpenGym RL Integration

 This project utilizes the [ns-3 network simulator](https://www.nsnam.org/) to compare the performance of various TCP congestion control algorithms, including **NewReno** and **Vegas**.

+**NEW**: This project now includes integration with **NS3 OpenGym** for Reinforcement Learning-based congestion control using **Deep Q-Networks (DQN)**.
+The RL agent can learn optimal TCP congestion control policies through interaction with the NS3 simulation.

 The simulations are designed to analyze how these algorithms behave under different network conditions, providing insights into their efficiency and responsiveness.

 ## Network Topology